gazbert/bxbot/README.md

    Then run: `docker container attach <CONTAINER ID>`

 ## Build Guide
-If you plan on developing the bot, you'll need JDK 17 installed on your dev box.
+If you plan on developing the bot, you'll need JDK 21 installed on your dev box.

 You can use Gradle or Maven to build the bot and pull down the dependencies.

 The instructions below are for Linux/macOS, but equivalent Windows scripts are included.

-Clone the repo locally (master branch).
+Clone the repo locally (main branch).

 ### Maven
 1. From the project root, run `./mvnw clean install`.